Hundreds queue outside Edinburgh watch shop as new Swatch goes on sale

-Moonswatch Mission to the Moon: Hundreds queue at Edinburgh store as new Swatch x Omega watch goes on sale
+Omega x Swatch Moonswatch: Hundreds queue outside Edinburgh store for Moonswatch Mission to the Moon watch goes on sale

 It was a case of time repeating itself as a huge crowd gathered outside an Edinburgh watch store on Monday, as they desperately tried to get their hands on one of the hottest new timepieces around.